Policies

 Core functionality meets WCAG AA or AAA

-For the uninitiated, it may seem that A, AA and AAA are scores, but this is not how the levels work.
+For the uninitiated, it may seem A, AA and AAA are scores, but this is not how the levels work.

 WCAG are a series of criteria used to describe the success or failure of accessibility in types of features.
 Not every website contains WCAG AAA features (like live captioned events) but practically all contain WCAG AA features.